david-leadtech/dataform-github-agent/MCP_DOCUMENTATION.md

 **In Cursor chat:**
 ```
-Use the data engineering copilot to check the health of all pipelines with pltv tag
+Use the data engineering copilot to check the health of all staging pipelines
 ```

 **What happens:**